bitcoin/bips/bip-update-process.md

 ### Specification

-BIPs should be written in mediawiki or markdown[^markdown] format.
+BIPs should be written in MediaWiki or Markdown[^markdown] format.

 Each BIP must have a _Preamble_, an _Abstract_, and a _Copyright_ section.
 Authors should consider all issues in the following list and address each as appropriate.
 For some BIPs, some concerns may not warrant a dedicated section.